 This module consists of two components.
 The first is the practical component, BIT Inc., with a size of 10 EC.
-The second component is new: the reflection component.
+The second component is the reflection component.
 This component is 5 EC large and is to be thought from the Department of Philosophy and the Department of Science, Technology and Policy Studies, both from the BMS faculty.
 This module is BIT only.
-In 2018-2019 it will be given in quarter one and three; where the edition in quarter three is the regular edition (which likely will be followed by most students).

 The practical component of BIT Inc focusses on a realistic organizational problem, related to IT application, within a real organization.
 The problem is to be approached in a systematic and methodological correct manner.
 This course integrates all knowledge, methods, techniques and approaches as has been aquired by the student as part of the rest of the BIT bachelor programm, and gives it a practical vextension.

 The reflection component is intended to raise students’ awareness of the philosophical and ethical issues raised by the research component of the project.